TonyJ275/BuzzBuy/README.md

 2. Navigate to the project directory: `cd BuzzBuy`
 3. Install the dependencies: `npm install`
 4. Set up your MongoDB database and update the connection details in the `.env` file.
-5. Start the development server: `npm start`
+5. Start the development server: `npm run dev`
 6. Open your browser and visit: `http://localhost:3000`

 ## Contributing